-OnePierce Community Resiliency Fund (OnePierce), As the investment arm of Elevate Health, began in 2018 with a question, what kind of investment would most benefit the whole-person health of Pierce County residents?
+OnePierce Community Resiliency Fund (OnePierce) began in 2019 with a question: what form of investment would benefit the whole-person health of Pierce County residents?

 OnePierce Investment Strategy

 OnePierce offers community loans to local businesses and organizations that promote whole-person health in Pierce County.
 It does not offer loans to individuals.
 OnePierce’s aim is to support health and social support services that improve social determinants of health – the conditions in which people live, work, learn and play – for Pierce County residents.